Wolf hunting and trapping

 A zone may close before its target harvest is met to properly limit take

-- All wolf surplus licenses have been sold.
+All wolf surplus licenses have been sold out.

 Late Season Dates